codevogel/svelte-db-portal/README.md

 # Svelte DB Portal

-> A beginner-friendly guide to building a full-stack web portal using SvelteKit, MySQL, Drizzle ORM, Lucia authentication, Skeleton UI, and Chart.js.
+> A beginner-friendly guide to building a full-stack web portal using SvelteKit, MySQL*, Drizzle ORM, Auth.js, Skeleton UI, and Chart.js.

 ---